 Mollie Pepper was a Fellow as a senior economics and global studies major with a minor in computer science from Charlottesville, Virginia.
 She was a violin teacher with the UNC Chapter of Musical Empowerment since the fall of her first year at Carolina and led the marketing and development committee since the spring of 2019.
 Musical Empowerment is a national nonprofit organization that provides free, one-on-one music lessons and mentorship to children in the local community who could not otherwise afford a musical education.
 Through the McDonald fellowship, Pepper hoped to provide some of their nearly 200 students with the technology and skills necessary to successfully facilitate online lessons and to help teachers maximize their efficacy in the new online format.

 Community Partner: UNC Birth Partners

-Fariha Rahman is a senior health policy and management major with minors in chemistry and biology from Raleigh, North Carolina.
-As an advocate for women’s health, she volunteers with UNC Birth Partners at UNC Hospitals.
-Since 2019, Rahman has served as a volunteer doula where she supports mothers throughout their labor and delivery.
-Through the MacDonald Fellowship, Rahman plans to create and partake in a pilot Postpartum Doula Program that will train and enable volunteer doulas to take on a non-medical role in supporting mothers after their delivery.
-The Postpartum Doula Program will help volunteer doulas establish a continuum of care while particularly helping mothers who are alone or require increased support post-delivery.
+Fariha Rahman was a Fellow as a senior health policy and management major with minors in chemistry and biology from Raleigh, North Carolina.
+As an advocate for women’s health, she volunteered with UNC Birth Partners at UNC Hospitals.
+Since 2019, Rahman served as a volunteer doula where she supported mothers throughout their labor and delivery.
+Through the MacDonald Fellowship, Rahman planned to create and partake in a pilot Postpartum Doula Program that would train and enable volunteer doulas to take on a non-medical role in supporting mothers after their delivery.
+The Postpartum Doula Program was designed to help volunteer doulas establish a continuum of care while particularly helping mothers who are alone or require increased support post-delivery.